AlphaAttang/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that lists all local variables, environment variables and functions

 Task 6
-A create that creates a new local variable
+A script that creates a new local variable

+Task 7
+A script that creates a new global variable